Argyll: History

 Dunardry in Argyll, was the historic seat of the ancient MacTavish clan.
-An early mention of the Clan MacTavish lineage and its presence in Argyll can be found in records from the Philological Society of London, the oldest scholarly society in Great Britain.
+An early mention of the Clan MacTavish lineage and its presence in Argyll can be found in records from the Philological Society of London.
 One of its publications notes: "Our author's father was married to a daughter of Campbell of Ashfield, and her mother was a daughter of MacTavifh or Thomfon of Dunardary (spelling as originally printed).
 This is a highly esteemed and ancient family, having held the Dunardary estate for over nine centuries."
 Further corroboration of this claim appears in The Scots Magazine from 1793.
 Given that the MacTavishes were documented at Dunardary for 900 years prior to that reference, their presence in the region can be traced back to approximately 893 AD.

 Argyll was divided into several lordships or provinces, including Kintyre, Knapdale, Lorn, Cowal, and a smaller Argyll province which covered the area around Inveraray between Loch Fyne and Loch Awe (the latter sometimes described by later writers as "Argyll proper" or "Mid-Argyll" to distinguish it from the wider area).
 The term "North Argyll" was also used to refer to the area later called Wester Ross.
 It was called North Argyll as it was settled by missionaries and refugees from Dál Riata, based at the abbey of Applecross.
 The position of abbot was hereditary, and when Ferchar mac in tSagairt, son of the abbot, became the Earl of Ross in the 13th century, the region of North Argyll gradually became known as Wester Ross instead.